 Further enforcement in this area will be watched with interest.

 CORU’s statement regarding this matter can be accessed here.

 Back to Full News

 Kevin is a partner and Head of the Healthcare Regulatory team at Hayes solicitors.
 He has substantial court and litigation experience, having acted for a wide variety of plaintiffs, as well as on behalf of a number of insurance companies in the defence of personal injury actions.

-Lyn is an Associate Solicitor in the Healthcare team at Hayes Solicitors.
+Lyn is a partner in the Healthcare team at Hayes solicitors.
 Lyn advises clinical practitioners and indemnity bodies in respect of the defence of medical negligence claims and also in respect of the defence of professional disciplinary matters before Committees of inquiry.